Advertising campaigns over $1 million

 Expenditure reporting

-The DCS campaign performance team request information about advertising expenditure from government agencies as needed, including estimated forward expenditure and final campaign costs.
+DCS Brand and Communications requests information about advertising expenditure from government agencies as needed, including estimated forward expenditure and final campaign costs.

 We encourage you to publish information about your own advertising programs on your websites.
 Information may include advertising rationale, objectives, costs and outcomes.